bradbell/xrst/sphinx/test_out/indent_example.rst

 Python Docstring
 ****************
-This example is the python docstring for the factorial function defined in this file, but it is documenting indentation instead of the function.
+This example input is a python docstring for the factorial function defined in this file, but it is documenting indentation instead of the function.
+See :ref:`docstring_example` for an alternative way to construct a docstring.

 .. _indent_example@This Example File: